RULES FOR THE BT THREE PEAKS

 In order to allow for a more Open and inclusive event competitors can now finish after 1 peak.

-As per usual transport back to Horton is available for any retirees from the event, at Birkwith (1 peakers) , Ribblehead (1+viaduct near halfway) and Hill Inn (2 peakers).
+As per usual 4WD or MINIBUS transport back to Horton is available for any retirees from the event, at Birkwith (1 peakers) , Ribblehead (1+viaduct near halfway) and Hill Inn (2 peakers).

-Teams arriving after the checkpoint final times can be transported back or continue outside the responsibilty of the event having handed in the team tallies to comply with event safety rules.
+Teams arriving after the checkpoint CUT OFF times can be transported back or continue outside the responsibilty of the event having KEPT the team tallies to comply with event safety rules.
+THESE MUST RETURN TO HQ TO AVOID UNNECESSARY ALARM AND RESPONSE TO MISSING PARTICIPANTS.

 The organisers in recent years have been left at the Horton finish field until well after 20:00 hrs and prize giving had been slipping to later and later times when many teams had gone home or left the field.

-In 2014 the organisers missed the food cut off at the Crown Pub so rules had to be tightened !
+In 2014 the organisers missed the 20:30 food CUT OFF at the Crown Pub so rules had to be tightened !

-LAST YEAR WE HAD DISAPPOINTED TEAMS JUST MISSING HILL INN SO THERE IS NOW 2 HRS AND 15 MINS TO GET TO HILL INN AFTER LEAVING RIBBLEHEAD AND COMPLETING THE SECOND PEAK.
+IN 2018 WE HAD DISAPPOINTED TEAMS JUST MISSING HILL INN CUT OFF SO THERE IS NOW 3 HRS TO GET TO HILL INN AFTER LEAVING RIBBLEHEAD AND COMPLETING THE SECOND PEAK.
+THIS IS LESS TIGHT SO THAT TEAMS TRAVELLING SLOWER FROM FATIGUE HAVE MORE CHANCE TO AVOID BEING 'RETIRED' AT HILL INN IF THEY DO NOT CHECK IN BY 15:30.

-CHECK IN / KIT CHECK Bottle necks will also be eased by opening at 06:45 am.
+CHECK IN / KIT CHECK Bottle necks will also be eased by opening 2 DESKS at 06:00 am.

 If your team is unable to do that on the day then it unlikely that it would be safe to continue as this is not yet the halfway point and teams normally only get slower as they progress !